WeddingMart/WeddingMart-Backend/README.md

 ## Running the Application

-To run the FastAPI application, execute the following command:
+To run the FastAPI application, execute the following command (from the top level directory; not in /app):

 ```sh
 python3 main.py
 ```

 To run in production
 ```sh
 uvicorn app.main:app --reload